thoni56/c-xrefactory/README.md

 does.
 At this point I've added a couple of smoke/functional tests, that at least should crash if something basic becomes broken.

-If you think you can help, I'll be happy to take it.
+If you think you can help, I'll be happy to take it, even if it is only adding one line of understanding in _src/NOTES.md_...

 ## The Story